prlombaard/automatieseligaanskakelaar/README.md

 # automatieseligaanskakelaar
-ESP8266 project that enables a light or peripheral to be swtiched on automatically when a certain wifi client device comes in range of the server wifi device
+ESP8266 project that enables a light or peripheral to be switched on automatically when a certain wifi client device comes in range of the server wifi device

 # Background / References
 This project was inspired by a project listed on hackaday.com (TODO: Add link to that project).
 The idea is that a specific programmed device such as an ESP8266 is used as an automatic (remote control) for a garage and light to send when a person is disembarking from the home or returning home.